1920 United States presidential election in Michigan

 The 1920 United States presidential election in Michigan took place on November 2, 1920, as part of the 1920 United States presidential election.
 Voters chose 15 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Since the Panic of 1893 and the Populist movement, Michigan had been a rigidly one-party polity dominated by the Republican Party.
 In the 1894 elections, the Democratic Party lost all but one seat in the Michigan legislature, and the party would never make major gains there over the four ensuing decades.

 The dominance of the culture of the Lower Peninsula by anti-slavery Yankees would be augmented by the turn of formerly Democratic-leaning German Catholics away from that party as a result of the remodelled party's agrarian and free silver sympathies, which became rigidly opposed by both the upper class and workers who followed them.
 At the same time, the Populist movement eliminated Democratic ties with the business and commerce of Michigan and other Northern states.
 Unlike the other states of the Upper Midwest, the Yankee influence on the culture of the Lower Peninsula was so strong that left-wing third parties did not provide significant opposition to the Republicans, nor was there more than a moderate degree of coordinated factionalism within the hegemonic Michigan Republican Party.

 Although by taking a substantial proportion of the 1912 “Bull Moose” vote, incumbent president Woodrow Wilson had managed the best performance in Michigan by a Democrat since Grover Cleveland in 1888, 1918 saw a major reaction against Wilson throughout the Midwest, due to supposed preferential treatment of Southern farmers: Republicans would hold every seat in the State Senate for over a decade after the fall election, as they had between 1895 and 1897 and between 1905 and 1911.

 During the 1920 election campaign, Michigan gained almost no attention because it had been so firmly Republican over the past quarter-century.
 A poll of four university students showed three voting for Republican candidate Warren G. Harding and one for Democratic opponent James M. Cox.
 A later poll in October showed that the very small August poll was not inaccurate, with Harding leading by slightly less than three-to-one.
 The Post-Crescent’s expectations were fulfilled, as Harding won in a landslide, with almost 73 percent of the vote to only 22.27 percent for Cox.
-Harding nearly swept all of Michigan's 83 counties, only losing Manistee County by a mere five votes, and carried more than 60% of the vote in every other county in the state.
+Harding swept all of Michigan's 83 counties, receiving more than 60% of the vote in every county except for Manistee County.
+(Note: Whether Harding or Cox won Manistee County is debatable, see detailed section below.)